dnv-opensource/sim-explorer/docs/source/cases_specification.rst

 `case_variable[range]@time`

+where `range` is either

+* a list of integer indices.
+* a python-like slice written as `int1..int2` or `int1...int2` , since `:` denote key separators and cannot be used inside a key.
+  Note that slicing with negative integers (counting from end) is (currently) not implemented.

-where `range` is either a python-like slice, or a list of integer indices. `@time` is an optional time specification where `time` is a float number.
+`@time` is an optional time specification where `time` is a float number.

 Both extensions apply also to results specifications, i.e. results collection at given times.
 With respect to results there is an additional keyword 'step' which can be used. `@step` leads to results collection at every communication point and
 `@step interval` leads to results collection at the given fixed time interval.